 If you have any further questions, please contact LIS Customer Support.

-If you identify a loanable book (or other item) from a search of the University Library Catalogue, and wish to borrow it, you should notify your College librarian.
+If you identify a loanable book (or other item) from a search of the University Library Search, and wish to borrow it, you should notify your College librarian.
 S/he will then contact the University and the book will be posted to your College.
 Your College library will notify you when it is ready for collection, and it will be issued to you for a fixed loan period as with books from the College library.

 Alternatively, you can use the online book request form.